 Cable television is well on its way out the door and it’s time to help give it the boot.
 There are so many reasons to “cut the cord” and get rid of cable, beyond the simple idea of “just” saving money.

 Reasons to Get Rid of Cable Television

-- You save SO much money!!
-When we had cable, we were spending $163/month.
-Now we alternate between Netflix and Hulu (depending on the season) and our bill is only $51, including internet.
+That said, let’s go ahead and start with that first reason – You will save SO much money!!
+When we had cable bundled with our internet, we were spending $163/month.
+Now we alternate between Netflix and Hulu (depending on the season) and our bill is only $51 total, still including internet.

-- There’s so much available for free!
-I don’t think you realize just how excited I was to find out I could stream YouTube through my BluRay and watch one of my favorite television shows from when I was a child.
-That excitement was short-lived, though, when my mom streamed Barney for my son while I was in the hospital giving birth to my daughter.
+Between YouTube, Facebook, and a dozen other platforms, there’s so much available to watch for free.
+Let me just tell you how excited I was when I finally figured out I could stream YouTube through my BluRay (keep in mind this was a few years ago, but still…) I’m a huge fan of Tiny Toons and suddenly I could watch it for free!
+That said, the excitement was short-lived when my mom streamed Barney for my son while I was in the hospital giving birth to my daughter.
 The Wiggles I can handle.
 Barney, though…*shudder* Fortunately he outgrew that phase fairly quickly.